-As part of our preparations to deliver faster, longer, greener trains for Scotland, on Sunday 20 March Glasgow Queen Street High Level tunnel closed for 20 weeks for essential upgrading.
-It will re-open on Monday 8 August.
+As part of our preparations to deliver faster, longer, greener trains for Scotland, Glasgow Queen Street High Level tunnel closed for 20 weeks for essential upgrading on Sunday 20 March.

 This means that Queen Street High Level station is temporarily closed too.
 Queen Street Low Level station remains open and services are being diverted either to Low Level or to Glasgow Central.

 At Queen Street station, we've put a 'one way' queuing system in place to make sure customers can safely access and exit the Low Level station.
 Take a look at the map and make sure you know where to go depending on where you're travelling to.

 Click on our interactive map below to check your journey to or from Glasgow Queen Street.